hassanejaz/nestjs-realworld-example-app/terraform/README.md

-# IAM module
+# Module

-Module that allows creation of IAM specific to the problem given.
+Module that allows creation of ECS, ECR and various aws resources specific to the problem given.

 ## Prerequisites